 Borrowers can more easily review loan documents in advance, which helps create an informative, efficient closing process.

 eNotes can be electronically signed in all 50 states.
-As of March 2020, more than half the states have passed some form of RON legislation or authorized its acceptance.
+By the end of 2020, more than half the states have passed some form of RON legislation or authorized its acceptance.

 Helpful eMortgage Resources

 How do I know if I'm ready for eMortgage?